The roles of normative, raw, and time-series force plate data. Which type is most meaningful for you?

 A standard score is also necessary because it takes into account standard deviations.
 A T-Score value of 50 represents the mean or average of the population, with 10 T-Scores in either direction (40 or 60) representing one standard deviation away from the mean.

 This standard deviation aspect limits the expected noise from raw data, the fluctuations occurring due to the myriad of variables that affect human physiology on a daily basis.
-Raw data is just that; information collected directly related to their object of study, which is the statistical units.
+Calculated metrics are just that; raw metrics collected directly related to their object of study, which is the statistical units.
 Examples in health and performance are time (seconds), weight (lbs.), distance (inches), force (Newtons), velocity (m/s), power (watts), etc. For practitioners, there is not much use for raw data, as its primary purpose is fact-checking and research, setting newly standardized scoring, ensuring data collected is calculated correctly, etc.

 There is no one way to collect & present data, just comes down to your intent for its use; most practitioners prefer T scores to be immediately actionable to help their athletes & warfighters, while researchers prefer time-series data to perform analysis in a more robust statistical software so they can evaluate every time slice for publication & verification.